bjackman/nas/README.md

   `smb.conf`.
 I guess the idea here is that you just use a plain old Docker volume and you don't care.

+- [ ] Fix OOM issue.
+When a user uploaded a large file via FileBrowser my systemd user instance got OOM killed.

+      - [ ] Figure out what was using the RAM
+      - [ ] If it was FileBrowser, try fixing it.
 - [ ] Back up `system-data` and document how to restore it
 - [ ] Add a Grafana dashboard?
 Maybe it's not that bad.
 - [ ] Check if snapshots are working and try to restore one